-Serbia’s borders are increasingly under tight restrictions due to an influx of asylum seekers in Europe.
+Serbia’s borders are under tight restrictions due to an influx of asylum seekers in Europe.
 Croatia and Hungary have put in place measures to limit access from Serbia.
 Border crossings may be closed at short notice.
-Have contingency plans in place for any disruptions to travel plans.
+Travellers may experience lengthy delays.
+Follow the instructions of local authorities and have contingency plans in place for any disruptions to travel plans.

 Travellers are required to declare currency and valuables (such as laptop computers, cameras, and jewellery) with a value of 10,000 Euros, or equivalent, on arrival and obtain a declaration from customs officials.
 This declaration form is required on departure from the country.
 Failure to comply may result in the confiscation of valuables and funds.
 Additional information on these regulations can be obtained from the Embassy or Consulate of Serbia.

 Foreigners in Serbia are required to register their place of residence with the local Ministry of Interior office or police station within 24 hours of arrival.
 If staying at a hotel, registration may be completed as a part of the check-in procedure.
 Travellers staying with family or friends in a private home are required to register at the nearest police station.
 Failure to do so may result in fines and/or detention.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.

 Safety and security